jcblw/marrow/README.md

 #### `Warning`

-Its in very early stages so all of this is subject to change.
+Its in very early stages so some things are subject to change, I think the over arching ideas for events are set in stone but things like method creation may change.